No Network No Giggs and No Releases

 With that in mind here are five critical action steps you could do to approach an influencer or a club manager.

-1. Setting Up: Go out on a event that you are interested in to play that perfectly suits your style.
+1. Setting Up: Go out on an event that you are interested into play that perfectly suits your style.

 Buy a drink and enjoy yourself, ask the bartender who’s promoting the night and they will point out a DJ, promoter or manager.